Oregon blows 21-point lead in stunning 38-34 loss to Oregon State

 Oregon had a 21-point lead with 4:46 remaining in the third quarter, but allowed Oregon State to storm back and win 38-34 in stunning fashion.

 With a win, Oregon would have locked up a spot in the league championship game against USC next weekend.
-Instead, the Ducks now have to sweat out the result of Saturday night's Washington vs. Washington State game in Pullman.
+Instead, the Ducks will be left out as Utah earns the spot in the conference title game.

-And they have nobody to blame but themselves.
+And the Ducks have nobody to blame but themselves.

 In the fourth quarter alone, Oregon State scored three touchdowns in a span of 5:13, flipping what was a 34-17 lead for Oregon into a 38-34 advantage for the Beavers.
 During that stretch, Oregon’s punter fumbled a snap inside the Ducks’ 5-yard line, gifting the Beavers a touchdown.